 Let’s go on a Google adventure.
 Google lesson #1: sometimes when you’re looking for info about Windows 7 64-bit, you can find very useful stuff when you search for Vista 64-bit (or XP 64-bit) instead.
 My first search was willem vista 64-bit.

-The second result was a digg posting titled Willem Eprom for Vista and 64bit XP.
+The second result was a digg posting titled Willem Eprom for Vista and 64bit XP (digg post is no longer available; link removed).
 The linked page is a forum posting at a forum called onecamonly.com.
 The post is by the admin of the site, and he mentions to install software called TVicPort and then a modified io.dll file.
 The first comment on the digg posting was by a user named rabitguy, who said he had a Willem board working on Windows 7 64-bit with tvicport and iodllwrapper.

 So I kept seeing this io.dll and iodllwrapper stuff.
 What exactly is it?
 Let’s Google for “io.dll”.